 Downloadable audio files can replace books-on-tape.
 There is no reason to ship tapes around or wait for them to be manufactured: a popular book can be downloaded as soon as the voice talent has finished recording a reading.
 Considering how relatively small audio files are, readings for a longish commute can be downloaded from the Internet to a carPC in a few minutes.
 (Update added 2006: currently, many people use the term "podcast" to refer to these downloadable audio files.)

-: they are traditional paper books and linear audio readings, respectively, and are simply manufactured and distributed in a more efficient manner by using the Internet.
+In both cases, the key point is that the "electronic books" are not intended to be read on a screen : they are traditional paper books and linear audio readings, respectively, and are simply manufactured and distributed in a more efficient manner by using the Internet.

 See my revised analysis of ebooks based on Amazon's Kindle 2 .